Sin City: A Dame to Kill For: "A Dame to Kill For"

 Years before "The Big Fat Kill", Dwight McCarthy attempts to put his violent past behind him, working as a private detective and leading a life of complete sobriety, and struggles daily to refuse his inner demons.
-After saving the life of Sally, a sex worker who is nearly murdered by her businessman lover, he receives an unexpected phone call from his former lover Ava Lord, who left Dwight four years prior for a wealthy tycoon, Damien Lord.
+After saving the life of Sally, a prostitute who is nearly murdered by her businessman lover, he receives an unexpected phone call from his former lover Ava Lord, who left Dwight four years prior for a wealthy tycoon, Damien Lord.
 She begs him to meet her at Kadie's saloon, and despite his embittered feelings, he agrees.
 When Ava arrives, she begs forgiveness for leaving him, and implies she is afraid for her life before her massive chauffeur, Manute, arrives to escort her home.
 Unable to get her out of his mind, Dwight sneaks into Damien Lord's estate, where he observes Ava swimming, but is caught and beaten.
 Dwight is returned home, where a nude Ava waits for him.
 He tries to throw her out, but can't resist her and they make love.
 She tells him that Damien and Manute torture her physically and mentally, and she knows Damien will kill her soon.
 Manute arrives and viciously beats a naked Dwight, sending him out the window with a single punch.

 Determined to rescue Ava, Dwight recruits Marv to help him, and they mount an assault on Lord's compound.
 Marv attacks Manute, putting him in traction, and tearing out his eye.
 Dwight confronts Damien Lord, who denies Ava's accusations, and an enraged Dwight beats him to death.
 As he reacts in horror, Ava appears and shoots Dwight several times, taunting him, and thanking him, for helping her murder her husband, and take over his fortune.
 She shoots him in the face and forces him to fall out of a window, where Marv rescues him and takes him to Old Town.
 Dwight's old flame, Gail, recognizes him and saves his life.
 With the help of Gail, and the deadly assassin Miho, Dwight undergoes reconstructive surgery on his face, and plots his revenge.